Cheers! Five Surprising Facts About Alcohol and Your Heart

 In the BIDMC study, the researchers found that the risk of developing atrial fibrillation begins to increase at about four drinks per day, and clearly goes up at five drinks a day.

-“This would seem to confirm what has long been suspected regarding periods of heavier-than-normal alcohol consumption, such as over the holidays or during vacations,” says Mittleman.This post is a sponsored collaboration between Beth Israel Deaconess Medical Center and Boston magazine's advertising department.
+“This would seem to confirm what has long been suspected regarding periods of heavier-than-normal alcohol consumption, such as over the holidays or during vacations,” says Mittleman.This is a paid partnership between Beth Israel Deaconess Medical Center and Boston Magazine's City/Studio